Why HBCUs Still Matter: The Institutions That Built Black Leadership

 Segregation ended.
 Doors opened.
 Opportunity became universal.

-The evidence suggests the opposite.
+The evidence points in the opposite direction.

 Why HBCUs Still Matter in American Education

 Historically Black colleges were founded with a clear educational mission: to develop scholars and professionals at a time when most American institutions excluded Black students entirely.
+Over time, that mission produced something deeper than access.
+It produced culture.

 Mentorship.
 Expectation.
 Community accountability.
+Academic belonging.
+Leadership identity.

 Desegregation Was Never Meant to Mean Erasure